cognitivesleep/cognitivesleep.github.io/README.md

 # Cognitive Sleep

-Enhance your problem solving skills through sound and music, while asleep.
+Enhancing your problem solving skills through sound and music, while asleep.

 ## Objectives:

-Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through our own personal cognitive therapy, allowing the possibilities which sleep, sound and music have installed for us.
+Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through each participants' own personal cognitive therapy, by exploring the opportunities which sleep, sound and music can have for us.

 Our experiment is based on Sanders, Osburn, Paller and Beeman´s (2019) research article, based on how "targeted memory reactivation during sleep improves next-day problem solving".
-They conducted a test whereby participants were presented with puzzles, each arbitrarily linked with a different sound.
-Following this, while participants slept overnight, half of the sounds associated with the puzzles they had not solved yet were presented to them.
+They conducted an experiment whereby participants were presented with puzzles, each arbitrarily linked with a different sound.
+While participants slept overnight, half of the sounds associated with the puzzles they hadn't solved yet were presented to them.
 The next morning, they discovered a 55% improvement regarding participants solving cued against uncued puzzles.

 Our experiment follows the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the participant to reach a clearer, more fulfilling next-day memory reactivation process.
-We have created Spotify playlists specifically intended for moments of _work_ and _study_, and plan on increasing the available selection soon.
+We have created Spotify playlists specifically intended for moments of _work_ and _relax_, and plan on increasing the available selection soon.

+## Location:

+We encourage participants to test our experiment in a safe, comfortable environment.
+This will allow for a more focused, relaxed mindset to be achieved prior and during the test.

-## Requirements:
+## Materials:

+- Laptop, Phone or Tablet
+- Speakers or Headphones
+- Spotify Premium Account
-_* Our only requirements are for the user to download our Cognitive Sleep app and have a Spotify Premium account, though if currently without one, there's no need to worry.
+* We require the user to have a Spotify Premium account, though if currently without one, there's no need to worry.
 As part of our incentive towards fellow potential participants, we are giving out a free 1-month Spotify Premium pass with the opportunity of continuous renewal as long as the self-experiment is kept underway and the findings shared for scientific purposes._

 ## Procedure: